dora-metrics/pelorus/docs/Configuration.md

     - deploytime-config
 ```

-#### ConfigMap Data Values
+#### ConfigMap Data Values Exporter

-This exporter provides several configuration options, passed via `pelorus-config` and `deploytime-config` variables.
-User may define own ConfigMaps and pass to the committime exporter in a similar way.
+The ConfigMap Data Values Exporter provides several configuration options that are passed using `pelorus-config` and `deploytime-config` variables.
+Users can define custom ConfigMaps and pass them to the committime exporter in a similar way.

 | Variable | Required | Explanation | Default Value |
 |---|---|---|---|